Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Sounds like a deal.
 [Steve reaches out his hand to shake in the deal, in which Tony replies in the same way.]

-[Tony reaches back into his trunk to pull something else out, Capt
+[Tony reaches back into his trunk to pull something else out, Capta